 - Third-party Liability is Often a Possibility.
 A qualified attorney will help a victim determine the responsible party and will assist with calculating proper compensation for all injuries.

-Working with Haney, Moorman, and Paschal
+Working with Haney Paschal & Romoser

 At our law firm, we specialize in personal injury law, including construction accident cases.
 If you find that you have been harmed on a Huntsville job site, you deserve a construction accident lawyer who is willing to form a case that uncovers the liable party and who is willing to pursue action so that you receive the compensation that you deserve.
 We treat clients like family.
 To schedule a free consultation, call our office at (936) 295-3712.